Go to Student Resources for Turnitin

 For technical assistance with Turnitin, reach out to Turnitin Support at Tiisupport@turnitin.com, or visit Turnitin Support Center.
 The Support Center contains User Guides and Knowledge Articles to surface answers and support right when instructors and students need it.
 It’s also a hub to access Turnitin’s Twitter feed, along with our Known Issues, Release Notes, and System Status pages, which provides virtual live information on news and Turnitin service status/health.

-If you have instructional questions about Turnitin, please submit your question to the TCU Online Support Form.
+If you have instructional questions about using Turnitin within TCU Online, please submit your question to the TCU Online Support Form.

 Student Resources